mdmarshmallow/SciTweets/README.md

   * scitweetsdb.sql: The sql file mentioned in the previous section.

 ## Modifying the filter
 An easy way to change the bahaviour of this webapp is to modify the wordlist contained in Filter.txt.
-By adding words to it, the filter will become better and more accurate.
-Of course, there are other ways of filtering the tweets that are probably much better, but for now, changing the Filter.txt file is the easiest way to improve the filter itself without having to completely rewrite the whole thing.
+By adding words to it, the filter will be more sensitive to scientific articles.
+However, if the changes are significant enough, it is also possible that you might need to retrain the the neural net so that it accounts for these changes.

+However, another way to change the filter would be to modify the neural net itself.
+There are countless ways to modify the neural net, from taking in new or different features, to changing the number of hidden layers and neurons in those hidden layers.
+However, if you do change the neural net, there will be several changes that you will need to make SciTweets itself for the changes to take effect:
+ 1. Change the saved_model folder located in src/main/resources with the new one created by your modifed model.
+You will be able to find the new one in the path defined in the `classifier.export_savedmodel()` function.
+ 2. Change the input and output tensor names in `.fetch()` and `.feed()` functions in the Filter class.
+You can find the new input and output names by inspecting them using `saved_model_cli` in the command line.
+For more information on this, check [this link](https://www.tensorflow.org/programmers_guide/saved_model#cli_to_inspect_and_execute_savedmodel) out.
+ 3. Change the `preProcessing()` and `checkArticle()` functions in the Filter class appropriately to fit whatever features you may have changed.

 ## Credits
 Marc D'Mello - Wrote the backend (Java), set up the database, some HTML and javascript <br/>